UBC-MDS/pyxplr/README.md

 - `explore_summary` will display a table with basic summary statistics and wholistic information about the data.
 - `explore_feature_map` will provide various data visualizations of the whole data.
-- `explore_outliers` will provide a thorough method of identifying outliers in the data.
+- `explore_outliers` will provide outliers for each feature of data
 - `explore_missing` will show exactly where there is missing data and how much data is missing.

 ### Python Ecosystem: